mattmaniak/fiflo/README.md

 - make,
 - gcc >= 4.9 or clang >= 3.6,
 - gzip (only for the installation),
-- sudo (only for the installation, even for the bare Debian on root).
+- sudo (only for the installation, for Debian as root too).

 **It's also recommended to use a modern terminal emulator to avoid blinking.**